A Purr-fect First-Time Cat Owner Checklist

 Your cat’s teeth may also indicate what type of food to get.
 For example, small kittens have small teeth.
 WebMD has good information about the types of food as well as how often to feed a cat.

-Don’t forget treats to keep your kitties happy.
-Kittens love this catnip shaker.
+Don’t forget treats to keep your kitties happy!

 2. Cat litter and litter box